e-picas/markdown-extended/doc/ROADMAP.md

 ## Development notes

-Development of the `MarkdownExtended` namespace is done on the repository branch named "wip".
+Development of the `MarkdownExtended` namespace is done on the repository branch named "dev".

 To install the development environment, run: